-- The semen contain many components, so the sperm has to be separated from other components and is concentrated to small volume.there are techniques which can be used to washing, and separation.this processing takes about 30-60 minutes.
+- The semen contains many components, so the sperm has to be separated from other components and is concentrated to small volume.there are techniques which can be used to washing, and separation.this processing takes about 30-60 minutes.

-- A device is placed in the vagina, and the cervical area is gently cleaned.The washed sperm having high mobility are injected into the cervix (intracervical insemination, ICI) in the uterine cavity (intrauterine insemination, IUI) using a catheter.
+- A device is placed in the vagina, and the cervical area is gently cleaned.The washed sperm having high mobility is injected into the cervix (intracervical insemination, ICI) in the uterine cavity (intrauterine insemination, IUI) using a catheter.

 - The sperm has been put above the vagina and cervix – it will not leak out when you stand up.

 - The IUI method takes only a few minutes and involves no or minimal discomfort and pain.

 - Finally, the next step involved test for signs and symptoms of pregnancy.

 IUI is not suggested for the following patients:-

 - Women had the infection of the fallopian tubes.

 - Females who are having the history of pelvic infections.

 - Women who are suffering from severe endometriosis.